 Molybdenum has a reputation as a “buffer” for sulfite reactions.
 For some people, the sulfites added to foods like wine, salad bar fare, and dried fruit can cause an allergic reaction, with symptoms such as rapid heartbeat and/or headache.

 Interestingly, molybdenum is a component of sulfite oxidase, an enzyme that is crucial for detoxifying sulfites in your body.

 So a bowl of lima beans may be just the thing to calm or prevent a sulfite reaction.

-Manganese is also a trace mineral that, among other important roles, is required for the antioxidant action of superoxide dismutase, an anti-inflammatory enzyme that “repairs cells and reduces the damage done to them by superoxide, the most common free radical in the body,” as I write in the Save Our Bones Program.
+Manganese is also a trace mineral that, among other important roles, is required for the antioxidant action of superoxide dismutase, an anti-inflammatory enzyme that “repairs cells and reduces the damage done to them by superoxide, the most common free radical in the body,” as I write in the Osteoporosis Reversal Program.

 What Is The Best Form Of Lima Bean (Canned, Frozen, Fresh, Dried, Or Other.)?

 Many foods lose nutrients in the canning process, but beans retain most of theirs when canned, and the fiber and protein content remain unchanged.
 However, be aware that most cans are lined inside with a coating that contains Bisphenol A, or BPA, a synthetic estrogen that breaks down very easily and leaches into food.
 BPA can cause a litany of health problems, including brain damage, reduced male fertility, breast and prostate cancers, and birth defects.